 It is VERY important to remember to file an I-539 application to make sure your family maintains legal status in the United Status.
 Remember, your family's status is dependent upon yours—they are allowed to be in the U.S. because they are your dependents.
 In the example above, as soon as your F-1 status ends, your family's F-2 status also terminates.
 Therefore, if you forgot to file an I-539 to change their status from F-2 to H-4, your family could be in the U.S. without lawful status, which can lead to very serious consequences and jeopardize their future opportunities to live in the United States.

 One more thing to remember: Because a change of status does not provide an actual visa, your family members will, if they travel outside the U.S. with H-4 status, need to make a stop at a U.S. consulate in order to get an H-4 visa for return to the United States.
 This shouldn't present a big hurdle, given that USCIS already approved the change of status—but it is an important step to remember, nonetheless.

 As a condition of H-4 status, H-4 visa holders are permitted to study at any U.S. university.
 They are not required to obtain F-1 student visas before beginning a study program.
 However, H-4 visa holders are NOT permitted to work in the United States—with one potential exception.

-In other situations, however, if an H-4 visa holder begins working, that person is violating the conditions of his or her status and may lose status and be subject to other serious penalties.
+If an H-4 visa holder begins working without permission, that person is violating the conditions of his or her status and may lose status and be subject to other serious penalties.